Gbuomprisco/ngx-chips/README.md

 #### What version does it support?
-**This component is supposed to work with the latest Angular versions**.
+This component is supposed to work with the latest Angular versions.

 If you have any issues, please do make sure you're not running a different version (or check this repo's package.json).
 Otherwise, please do open a new issue.